-While traditional funders tend toward privacy and confidentiality, Slingshot knows we cannot recondition the charitable giving landscape without being clear about who we are working with, our exact funding levels, why we chose them, and the results they are achieving.
+While traditional funders tend toward privacy and confidentiality, Slingshot knows we cannot recondition the charitable giving landscape without being clear about who we are working with, why we chose them, and the results they are achieving.
 Transparency is critical to promoting a results-driven poverty-fighting ecosystem, and Slingshot models that with clear reporting of the investments we make and the returns in poverty reduction we believe are possible with each.

-> In 2017, Slingshot’s first year, we partnered with four nonprofits.
+In 2017, Slingshot’s first year, we partnered with four nonprofits.
 That year, our goal was to raise and invest $500,000 before year-end.
 We did it!
 This was made possible by 54 investors.

 In 2018, Slingshot expanded its portfolio, adding six more organizations, bringing our total number of partnerships to ten.
 Our goal was to raise and invest $1 million before year-end.
 We did it!
 Nearly 300 individuals made this happen.

 In 2019, Slingshot expanded again working alongside seventeen organizations.
 With the support of over 400 indivdiual donors, Slingshot invested $1.41 million to amplify the poverty-fighting work of our partners.

 Investments are made on an annual basis and depend on a number of variables, including Slingshot’s ability to raise funds in the community, the performance of any given partner organization, the emergence of promising new partner organizations who might compete for our limited funding, and the budget or needs of any given partner organization.

 When making investment allocation decisions, we consider multiple factors.
 For example, how does a partner organization perform in the Slingshot Impact Assessment?
 If this is the second year (or beyond) of assessment, how has their performance changed over time?
 Further, how does an investment decision for a given organization stand in relation to Slingshot’s overarching investment strategy, in terms of diversification, risk, or expected return?